blurdel/JenkinsOnDocker/README.md

 # JenkinsDocker
-Jenkins running in a Docker container, as root
+Jenkins, maven, jdk17 running in a Docker container, as root